-Prepaid Hindu funeral plans Available.
+Prepaid funeral plans are available.

 Most Hindus believe that humans are in a cycle of death and rebirth called SAMSARA.
 When a person dies their atman is reborn in a different body.
 Some believe rebirth happens directly at death, others believe that an atman may exist in other realms.